The Golden Sieve: Fraenkel connection, games, and rank transforms

 \subsection{Fraenkel-type complementary equation}

 Recall that $(\sigma_n)$ and $(\delta_n)$ are the normalized survivor and deletion sequences (Definition~\ref{def:normalized}), so that $\{\sigma_n\}\sqcup\{\delta_n\}=\N$.
-The general rank identity (Proposition~\ref{thm:rank-ab}) can be rewritten as the following OCE, which we record explicitly because it will be the engine behind the asymptotic and word-theoretic results.
+The general rank identity (Proposition~\ref{thm:rank-ab}) can be rewritten as the following complementary equation, which will be the engine behind the asymptotic and word-theoretic results.